ByteDance's Chinese version of TikTok hits 600 million daily users

 It is currently one of the most popular social media apps in China and its growth is seen as indicative of TikTok's potential evolution.

-In comparison, China’s messaging app WeChat, which is owned by Tencent Holdings , said it had over 1 billion users using the app everyday in 2018.
-China had 1.6 billion monthly active mobile internet users as of May, according to market researcher QuestMobile.
+In comparison, China’s messaging app WeChat, which is owned by Tencent, said it had more than 1 billion users using the app every day in 2018.
+China had 1.6 billion monthly active mobile Internet users as of May, according to market researcher QuestMobile.

 ByteDance is considering listing its China business in Hong Kong or Shanghai, amid escalating tensions between world’s two largest economies, Reuters has reported.
 That listing plan was initiated after U.S. regulators started to review ByteDance’s acquisition of Musical.ly last year.